ufukty/gohandlers-petstore/README.md

 ### Gohandlers generated files

-- [`handlers/pets/gh.go`](handlers/pets/gh.go) contains the builder, parser and validator for request bindings, builder and writer for response bindings and path, method and reference listers for global handlers and method handlers.
+- [`handlers/pets/gh.go`](handlers/pets/gh.go) contains the builder, parser and validator for request bindings; builder and writer for response bindings and path, method and reference listers for global handlers and method handlers.

 - [`client/client.gh.go`](client/client.gh.go) contains the real `Client` implementation as well as the `Interface` declaration for using `Mock` implementation during tests.